rogersovich/tujuh-sembilan-test/README.md

 # tujuh-sembilan-test App

-This is a Vue JS application that allows users to see list, create, detail and edit Post using the [Reqres](https://reqres.in/) API.
+This is a Vue JS application that allows to see list, create, detail, edit and delete using the [Reqres](https://reqres.in/) API.
+And allow to see real time chart with [Api Metal Live](https://api.metals.live/) API.

 ## Installation